The best warming essential oils for the colder months

 When temperatures drop, our body begins to lose heat faster than it can be produced.
 Our extremities – our hands and feet – have blood vessels that are closer to the skin and further away from our heart where our core temperature is more stable.
 As the blood flows to our extremities, away from the hearth, it cools down.

-On top of this, cooler temperatures also slow down the blood flow around the body as it constricts the veins and arteries, which increases the chances even more that are hands and feet get numb and cold.
+On top of this, cooler temperatures also slow down the blood flow around the body as it constricts the veins and arteries, which increases the chances even more that hands and feet get numb and cold.

 While feeling warm induces a feeling of being relaxed, feeling cold can do the opposite – making you feel alert and maybe even a bit on edge.